mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/implementation-details.md

 ## 2. Type Checking and Compiling Stage

-Untyped AST is enriched with types, types are checked, according to function signatures.
+Untyped AST is enriched with types and then they're checked according to the function signatures.
 It operates within a context of type definitions, types of defined values and predefined function signatures.
 An expression operates the base type **EXPR**, and its sub-type of **BLOCK**.
 Each **EXPR** has a type and is one of:

 | Types | Description |
 | :--- | :--- |